shivang57721/rablashijupa_website/README.md

+# Study on Wikipedia pageviews before and during Covid period
+## Introduction

 Since the dawn of time, humanity had to face his worst flaw ever: his dying thirst to knowledge.

 Hofstede cultural dimensions model, originally published in the 1970s, is a key tool for understanding cultural differences among countries.